Shungite: Terminology

-Formation
+Formation and structure

-Shungite has been regarded as an example of abiogenic petroleum formation, but its biological origin has now been confirmed.
+Shungite had historically been regarded as an example of abiogenic petroleum formation, but its biological origin has now been confirmed.
 Non-migrated shungite is found directly stratigraphically above deposits that were formed in a shallow water carbonate shelf to non-marine evaporitic environment.
-The shungite bearing sequence is thought to have been deposited during active rifting, consistent with the alkaline volcanic rocks that are found within the sequence.
-The organic-rich sediments were probably deposited in a brackish lagoonal setting.
-The concentration of carbon indicates elevated biological productivity levels, possibly due to high levels of nutrients available from interbedded volcanic material.
+The shungite-bearing sequence is thought to have been deposited during active rifting, consistent with the alkaline volcanic rocks that are found within the sequence.
+The organic-rich sediments were likely deposited in a brackish lagoon.
+The concentration of carbon indicates elevated biological productivity levels, possibly due to high levels of nutrients available from volcanic material.

-The stratified shungite-bearing deposits that retain sedimentary structures are interpreted as metamorphosed oil source rocks.
-Some diapiric mushroom-shaped structures have been identified, which are interpreted as possible mud volcanoes.
-Layer and vein shungite varieties, and shungite filling vesicles and forming the matrix to breccias, are interpreted as migrated petroleum, now in the form of metamorphosed bitumen.
+Shungite-bearing deposits that retain sedimentary structures are interpreted as metamorphosed oil source rocks.
+Some mushroom shaped structures have been interpreted as possible mud volcanoes.
+Layer and vein shungite varieties, and shungite filling cavities and forming the matrix of breccias, are interpreted as migrated petroleum, now in the form of metamorphosed bitumen.
+Solid-bitumen shungite is predominantly amorphous, though as with many carbon deposits it contains trace amounts of carbon allotropes such as graphene sheets and fullerenes.

 Shunga deposit

 The Shunga deposit contains an estimated total carbon reserve of more than 250 gigatonnes.
-It is found within a sequence of Palaeoproterozoic metasedimentary and metavolcanic rocks that are preserved in a synform.
-The sequence is dated by a gabbro intrusion, which gives a date of 1980±27 Ma, and the underlying dolomites, which give an age of 2090±70 Ma.
+It is found within a sequence of Palaeoproterozoic meta-sedimentary and meta-volcanic rocks that are preserved in a synform.
+The sequence has been dated by a gabbro intrusion, which gives a date of 1980±27 Ma, and the underlying dolomites, which give an age of 2090±70 Ma.
 There are nine shungite-bearing layers within the Zaonezhskaya Formation, from the middle of the preserved sequence.
 Of these the thickest is layer six, which is also known as the "Productive horizon", due to its concentration of shungite deposits.
 Four main deposits are known from the area, the Shungskoe, Maksovo, Zazhogino and Nigozero deposits.
-The Shungskoe deposit is the most studied and is mainly mined out.
+The Shungskoe deposit is the most studied and is largely depleted.

-Uses

-Amongst ancient cultures, shungite was said to be used to treat allergies, skin diseases, diabetes mellitus, stomatitis, periodontal disease, hair loss, cosmetic flaws, and many other diseases.

-Shungite has been used as a folk medical treatment since the early 18th century.
-Peter the Great set up Russia's first spa in Karelia to make use of the water purifying properties of shungite, which he had himself experienced.
-He also instigated its use in providing purified water for the Russian army.

-The antibacterial properties of shungite have been confirmed by testing.
-These are possibly due to the extremely high heavy metal content of the mineral.
-Shungite exhibits antioxidant properties, but only at about 1000 times less activity than quercetin, for example.
-In 2017, research suggests that a fullerene-based compound within shungite has an antioxidant and anti-inflammatory action against UVB-induced skin damage.